amrutacoder/amrutacoder/README.md

 ## 👩‍💻 About Me

-• 🎓 B.E. in Information Technology from PVG's COET, Pune - 9.51 CGPA
+• 🎓 B.E. in Information Technology from PVG's COET, Pune – 9.51 CGPA

-• 🎓 Diploma in Computer Engineering from Government Polytechnic, Ahmednagar – 90.17
+• 🎓 Diploma in Computer Engineering from Government Polytechnic, Ahmednagar – 90.17%

 • 💻 Passionate Software Developer with an interest in AI, Mobile, and Full Stack Development

 • 🤖 Enthusiastic about building AI-powered solutions for real-world problems

-• 🌟 Awarded the **Kiran Girls Scholarship** by Persistent Foundation
+• 🏆 Awarded the Kiran Girls Scholarship by Persistent Foundation

 ## 💼 Experience